 - Rufus and Esmerelda Jones opt to become co-owners on several deposit accounts, placing $50,000 in an MMDA (money market deposit account), $150,000 in savings and $300,000 in a C.D. at the same credit union.
 Because the accounts are joint and each person is allotted $250,000 in coverage, the total $500,000 will be insured.
 If they deposit more or accrue interest in any of those accounts, the added amount won’t be covered.

 - Rufus and Esmerelda open separate savings accounts for $250,000 at the same credit union.
-Then they jointly invest in a $250,000 share certificate at the same credit union.
+Then they jointly invest in a $250,000 Certificate of Deposit (CD) at the same credit union.
 Because they’re mixing up single and joint vehicles, the entire $500,000 will be insured.

 - Rufus opens a $200,000 business savings account and buys a $300,000 C.D. from the same credit union under his sole proprietorship, Jones Pet Supply.
 Even though he names several authorized signers for the two vehicles, he is insured only for $250,000 because he is the sole owner of both accounts.

-- Esmerelda has a $250,000 traditional IRA, a plus a $250,000 share certificate in the same credit union.
+- Esmerelda has a $250,000 traditional IRA, plus a $250,000 Certificate of Deposit (CD) in the same credit union.
 Her assets are insured at $500,000 because retirement accounts are insured separately.

 Coverage can be a bit more difficult to determine if you’re investing in multiple single and joint vehicles (in different categories) at a single institution, and especially if you add beneficiaries to the accounts.
 For example: